turbot/guardrails-docs/docs/integrations/servicenow/guardrails-to-servicenow-sync/index.md

 ## Import sets

-Guardrails can also sync cloud resource data by creating and sending [import sets](https://docs.servicenow.com/csh?topicname=c_ImportSetsKeyConcepts.html&version=latest) to import set tables, which then transform and map the data into ServiceNow tables.
+Guardrails can also sync cloud resource data by creating and sending [import sets](https://docs.servicenow.com/csh?topicname=c_ImportSetsKeyConcepts.html&version=latest) to import set tables, which then transform and map the data into other tables.

+While Guardrails does send import sets with resource data, it does **not**:
+- Create import set tables
+- Set coalesce fields
+- Manage data sources
+- Create transform maps
+- Cleanup processed import sets

+All of the items above need to be configured in your ServiceNow instance outside of Guardrails.

 ### Import set policies